Before You Begin

-Before you perform Instant VM Recovery, consider the following:
+Before you perform Instant Recovery, consider the following:

-- You can restore a workload from a backup that has at least one successfully created restore point.
+- You can recover a workload from a backup that has at least one successfully created restore point.

-- If you restore a workload to the production network, make sure that the original workload is powered off.
+- If you recover a workload to the production network, make sure that the original workload is powered off.

-- If you want to scan restored VM data for viruses, check the secure restore requirements and limitations.
+- If you want to scan recovered VM data for viruses, check the secure restore requirements and limitations.

-By default, vPower NFS datastore locates in the IRCache folder on a volume with the maximum amount of free space, for example, C:\ProgramData\Veeam\Backup\IRCache.
+By default, vPower NFS datastore is located in the IRCache folder on a volume with the maximum amount of free space, for example, C:\ProgramData\Veeam\Backup\IRCache.
 The vPower NFS datastore is not used when you select to redirect virtual disk updates to a VMware vSphere datastore when configuring the job.